 - US citizen or permanent resident

-- Successful completion of General Biology I (required)
+- Successful completion of General Biology I and General Chemistry I is preferred

 - Application Opens: January 15